About Familiar Texts

 Accessing DLM Familiar Texts

-The links on this page go directly to books used in DLM assessments.
-Familiar texts are used in all Initial Precursor level testlets and in some other linkage levels for some Essential Elements.
-These books have been developed using DLM text development guidelines adopted by DLM states; however, please note that Tar Heel Reader because it offers a fully accessible, open-source solution.
+The DLM Familiar Texts were developed using DLM text development guidelines adopted by DLM states.
+They are delivered through Tar Heel Reader because it offers a fully accessible, open-source solution.
 However, there are more than 70,000 books in the Tar Heel Reader library.
 Most of the books were written by teachers, students, parents, and others from all over the world.
-There are books on the site that are inappropriate for some audiences.
-Reviewers do their best to make sure these books are marked with the CAUTION.
-As a result, students should NOT be sent independently to the Tar Heel Reader site.
+Not all of the books will be appropriate for all students.
+Therefore, students should NOT be sent independently to the Tar Heel Reader site.
 Teachers can avoid books that they might find offensive by limiting their search to books that are “Reviewed Only” and “Rated E/Everybody” while avoiding books with a CAUTION label.⚠